2023 Australian winter: Mid-season cold fronts

 The ski season had to be delayed due to far below average snowfall throughout the earliest parts of June, which began to turn around towards the latter half.
 On June 18, Mt Hotham received 40 cm of snow, whilst other resorts still received more snowfall courtesy of the cold fronts passing through the region at the time.

 From late June to early July, northern Australia received unusually high amounts of rainfall, averaging from 10 to 70mm daily whilst these regions usually receive totals of less than 50mm during Winter.
-Temperatures dropped on average more than 10 °C below the 1951-1990 average in parts of norther Western Australia, the Northern Territory, and in some parts of western Queensland.
+Temperatures dropped on average more than 10 °C below the 1951-1990 average in parts of northern Western Australia, the Northern Territory, and in some parts of western Queensland.
 On July 7 and 8, a strong cold front followed by a deep low-pressure system hit south-east Australia, leading to significantly below average temperatures during this time.
 This was followed by powerful winds and high rainfall exceeding 40mm in some parts of the Tasmania and Victoria.
 As a result, flooding warnings were issued across these regions.
 This cold front brought over 20 cm of snow to the alpine regions, and snowmaking was also thriving in these conditions.

 The remainder of July brought significantly drier conditions as a result of the high-pressure systems moving through the regions.
 In the south-east, daily minimum temperatures stayed low, and as a result, many stations across the country experienced their coldest July minimum temperatures on record.
 Canberra during this time experienced 12 consecutive days of sub-zero temperatures for the first time since 1994.